PostHog/hedgehog.vc/README.md

 you'll probably be a good fit if you're currently going through yc, but we will consider any companies that meet these criteria

+we do seed stage because we've had success from seed stage through multiple rounds later ourselves, so can help the most here

 ## value

 * we share our playbook for founding, growing, and operating an open source startup